zernab1/zernab1.github.io/_posts/2024-2-12-Day-Three.md

 ---
 layout: post
-title: Day 3 of '#100DaysofCode'
+title: Pandas Refresher
 ---

-Ah, I ended up taking a break from this during the weekend.
+Ah, I took a break from the daily posting for this weekend.
+I think referring to this as a "100daysofcode" challenge is not accurate anymore haha.

-Today I wanted to review some pandas basics, which feels rudimentary but at the same time I've been worried that copy-pasting basic solutions has been causing me to not truly remember syntax.
+Anyway, today I wanted to review some pandas basics, which feels rudimentary but at the same time I've been worried that copy-pasting basic solutions has been causing me to not truly remember syntax.
 I want to make sure I *do* understand, in case I have to implement something or speak on it without access to online resources in an interview.

 Not so much memorization, but more so a better grasp on the fundamentals.
 Following along 'Intro to Pandas' on Leetcode and I have been truly humbled, lol.
 Yall, tell me why I forgot the syntax for passing in headers for DataFrames🤦‍♂️